Capacitated Network Design Games on a Generalized Fair Allocation Model: Conclusion

 \section{Conclusion}

-In this paper, we studied the capacitated symmetric/asymmetric cost-sharing connection game (CSCSG, CACSG) under the generalized cost-sharing scheme that models more realistic scenarios such as the situation where the overhead costs arise.
+In this paper, we studied the capacitated symmetric/asymmetric cost-sharing connection game (CSCSG, CACSG) under the generalized cost-sharing scheme that models more realistic scenarios, such as where overhead costs arise.
 In particular, we investigated the games from the viewpoint of $\PoA$ and $\PoS$ under two types of social costs: sum-cost and max-cost.
-In spite of the generalization, all the bounds under the ordinary cost-sharing function still hold with one exception; for $\PoS$ of sum-cost, we found a substantial difference between the ordinary cost-sharing function and the generalized scheme, where the former is $\log n$ and the latter is $\PoSLsum$.
+Despite of the generalization, all the bounds under the ordinary cost-sharing function still hold with one exception; for $\PoS$ of sum-cost, we found a substantial difference between the ordinary cost-sharing function and the generalized scheme, where the former is $\log n$, and the latter is $\PoSLsum$.